nmorel/gwt-jackson/README.md

 =====
 gwt-jackson is a [GWT](http://www.gwtproject.org/) JSON serializer/deserializer mechanism based on [Jackson 2.x annotations](https://github.com/FasterXML/jackson-annotations).
 Jackson 1.x annotations (`org.codehaus.jackson.*`) are not supported.

-It is currently under development but lots of stuff is already working.
-You can find many use cases in the [tests](gwt-jackson/src/test/java/com/github/nmorel/gwtjackson).
+Lots of annotation are already supported, you can find many use cases in the [tests](gwt-jackson/src/test/java/com/github/nmorel/gwtjackson).
+Check the [wiki](https://github.com/nmorel/gwt-jackson/wiki) for more informations.

 Quick start
 -------------